-2 - The SMCL for manganese is 0.05 ppm.
+2 - The SMCL for total manganese is 0.05 ppm.
 Manganese levels above the SMCL can result in problems with staining and discoloration.
-The federal EPA Health Advisory Level (HAL) for manganese is 0.3 ppm.
+Sequestration is used to treat the manganese to prevent these problems from occurring.
+The Health Advisory Level (HAL) for manganese is 0.3 ppm.